45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 6 to 10

-Plant Furman’s red sage in a sunny location.
-This low-maintenance plant makes an excellent addition to an herb garden, rock garden, or mixed perennial garden, or grow it in a container.
-Soil should be loose and well-drained.
-Once established, this salvia is quite tolerant to hot and dry conditions.
+Plant Furman’s Red sage in a sunny location.
+This low-maintenance plant makes an excellent addition to an herb garden, rock garden, or mixed perennial garden, or you can grow it in a container.
+Soil should be loose and well drained.
+Once established, this salvia is quite tolerant of hot and dry conditions.

 Hens and Chicks